purpleclay/gitz/docs/git/pull.md

 icon: material/arrow-left-bold-box-outline
 status: new
 title: Pulling the latest changes from a remote
-description: Pull all changes from a remote into the current working directory
+description: Pull all changes from a remote and integrate them into the current working directory
 ---

 # Pulling the latest changes from a remote